openconnect/ocserv/README.md

 GSSAPI:       libkrb5-dev        / krb5-devel
 ```

-Dependencies for development, or dependencies that can be skipped
+Dependencies for development, testing, or dependencies that can be skipped
 in an embedded system (e.g., because a replacement library is included):

 ```